Facing immigration detention and need a lifeline while your case unfolds?

 Immigration bail in the UK allows detained individuals to be temporarily released while their immigration case is resolved.
 This release comes with conditions like regular reporting, residing at a designated address, or adhering to a curfew.
 While it offers a chance to stay in the community during your case, it does not grant permanent residency or an indefinite right to remain in the UK.

-Immigration Bail 201 (Bail 201) is issued by the UK Home Office to individuals on immigration bail.
-It specifies the conditions for reporting, which can vary in frequency based on your case.
 The form outlines where, when, and how often you need to report, whether in person or by phone.
 Adhering to these conditions is essential, as non-compliance can lead to serious consequences, including potential re-detention or changes to your bail terms.
-You’ll receive notice of your first reporting event (FRE) using Form Bail 201, which will detail your reporting requirements.
-We’re here to help you navigate these requirements smoothly.